-If you’re looking for books, check out my latest, Love At The Speed Of Email – a book that fellow authors have praised as “a modern-day fairytale” and a “travel memoir with a deep soul”.
+Books: Check out Love At The Speed Of Email.
+Awarded an Honorable Mention by Writer’s Digest in 2013, fellow authors have praised this memoir as “a modern-day fairytale” and a “travel memoir with a deep soul”.

-If you’re looking for information on humanitarian work and psychology, check out my collection of links to resources on stress, trauma and resilience.
+Information on humanitarian work and psychology: Check out this collection of links to resources on stress, trauma and resilience.

 Blog posts about our family’s journey with cancer last year.
 Start here.